dealien/VR-Camera-Handbook/README.md

 # Overview

-**Please note** that this manual only tells how to operate and organize the Kodak PixPro SP360 4K and contains no information about editing videos.
+**Please note** that this manual only tells how to set up and operate Kodak PixPro SP360 4K cameras and contains no information about editing videos or any other part of post production.

-## Script Test Area:

-Press <span>menu</span> to make magic happen.

-Press <span>other</span> to do something else.

-Press <span>record</span> if you dare.

-This <span class="missing-asset">missing_asset</span> does not have a file.

-@import "./styles/image-gallery.css"

-## To-Do

-Make the inline image script re-run on page change